-- recording both positive and negative behaviour in the Lunchtime Record Book (Problem Solving Book). - recording both positive and negative behaviour on an individual child's Lunchtime Report Sheet - rewarding positive behaviour with positive comments, smiles and stickers - communicating general concerns and individual behaviour problems to the Deputy Headteacher at regular meetings.
+- recording both positive and negative behaviour in the Lunchtime Record Book (Problem Solving Book). - recording both positive and negative behaviour on an individual child's Lunchtime Report Sheet - rewarding positive behaviour with positive comments, smiles and stickers - communicating general concerns and individual behaviour problems to the Headteacher at regular meetings.

-It is the responsibility of the Headteacher or Deputy Teacher to follow up any incidents of bullying logged in the Lunch-time Record Book (Problem Solving Book).
-The book is signed and dated by the Headteacher or Deputy Headteacher and any action taken, recorded in it.
+It is the responsibility of the Headteacher or Senior Teacher to follow up any incidents of bullying logged in the Lunch-time Record Book (Problem Solving Book).